 It’s harvest time!

-I’m writing this in mid-August, during the dog days of summer.
+When I originally wrote this, it was in mid-August, during the dog days of summer.
 I remember that when I was growing up as a little boy, in August we always made our annual trek out east from Calgary, where I grew up, to Saskatchewan—the bread basket of Canada.
 My grandparents and uncles farmed—and still do farm—a ridiculously large amount of land out there—tens of thousands of acres—and every summer, right about now, I would have the privilege of spending time out there.
 It was exciting.
 It was busy.